MissionMarsFourthHorizon/operation-remote-resupply/Module 6/Operation Remote Resupply, Part 6.md

 	> Since these steps are automated, they happen quickly.
 If desired, you could insert calls to  ```Thread.Sleep``` to space them out more.

 You can create sophisticated tests by coding them manually as you did in this exercise.
-However, what if you could simply "record" your UI tests by interacting with the app and then play them back?
+However, what if you could simply "record" your UI tests by interacting with the app, and then later play them back?
 With the Xamarin Test Recorder, you can do just that.

 <a name="Exercise3"></a>
 ## Exercise 3: Use the Xamarin Test Recorder to record tests ##

 Coding UI automation tests by hand is time-consuming and error-prone.
 The [Xamarin Test Recorder](https://developer.xamarin.com/guides/testcloud/testrecorder/) is a Visual Studio 2017 extension that can record your interactions with an app and create automated tests written in C# based on those interactions.
 In this exercise, you will install the Xamarin Test Recorder and record UI automation tests that can be run locally or integrated with the app lifecycle using the [Xamarin Test Cloud](https://www.xamarin.com/test-cloud) or Visual Studio Mobile Center.

 > The Xamarin Test Recorder is only available in Visual Studio Enterprise 2017.
-If you are *not* using the Enterprise edition, simply read through this exercise as well as the next one to learn about the basics of using the recorder and integrating the resultant tests into the app lifecycle.
+If you are *not* using the Enterprise edition, simply read through this exercise to learn about the basics of using the recorder.

 1. Install the Xamarin Test Recorder by using Visual Studio's **Tools** > **Extensions and Updates** command to display the "Extensions and Updates" dialog, searching for "xamarin test recorder" in the Visual Studio Marketplace, and clicking **Download**.